 Chicken Pot Pie Casserole – This Chicken Pot Pie is creamy and comforting, while being made easy into a chicken casserole!
 Topped with cheddar drop biscuits that take only five minutes to make, this satisfying pot pie will be on your dinner table in 40 minutes or less!
+The best chicken pot pie casserole you’ll ever have!

 Ok, before we talk chicken or pot pie or biscuits….let’s talk about back to school!